hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 ### PlanResourceChange

-The purpose of `PlanResourceChange` is to predict the approximate effect of a subsequent apply operation, allowing Terraform to render the plan for the user and to propagate the predictable subset of results downstream through expressions in the configuration.
+The purpose of `PlanResourceChange` is to predict the approximate effect of a subsequent apply operation, allowing mnptu to render the plan for the user and to propagate the predictable subset of results downstream through expressions in the configuration.